DW01A Battery protection Chip

 On the battery side, it protects the battery from over-voltage (charging) or under-voltage (discharging).
 If the voltage goes too low you may not be able to recover the battery.
 If the voltage goes too high there is a risk of thermal runaway.

-This device is a back stop device with a high over-voltage and low under-voltage setting.
+This device is a back stop device with a unusually high over-voltage and unusually low under-voltage setting.

 Load Protection